ajkhattak/NextGenSandbox/doc/install.md

 12. Download a CONUS geopackage from [lynker-spatial](https://www.lynker-spatial.com/data?path=hydrofabric%2Fv2.2%2F)
 13. `python test/sandbox_test.py --all --gpkg <path/to/conus_nextgen.gpkg>`

-After the smoke test passes, review [configuration.md](./configuration.md) and update `configs/sandbox_config.yaml` for your own project.
+After the smoke test passes, review [configuration.md](./configuration.md) to understand the configuration files, then use [workflow.md](./workflow.md) to set up a single-basin project and scale larger runs with the Sandbox Launcher.

-## Detailed Step-By-Step Setup
+## Detailed Installation Steps

 ### <ins> Step 1.
 Build Sandbox Workflow
   1.1 Clone the repository (if not already done):